 SPECIAL!
 While supplies last!

-Emport has a limited number of AlerTox Sticks Walnut kits available at 30% savings!
+Emport has a limited number of AlerTox Sticks Walnut kits available for a discount!

 AlerTox Sticks Walnut, a rapid and accurate test for the detection of walnut.

 AlerTox Sticks Walnut (KT-6192 / KIT3092) kits are specially designed to help manufacturers keep their items free from the antigens that cause allergic reaction.
 It is user-friendly: no lab equipment or scientific knowledge required.
 It’s a must-have for any manufacturer or commercial kitchen that wants to ensure food safety.
 AlerTox Sticks Walnut Features: